morganstanley/needle/readme.md

 ## No cache

-The `no-cache` option will instruct needle to never cache the injectable resulting a new instance on each resolution.
-Example below.
+The `no-cache` option tells Needle to skip caching entirely, so a fresh instance is created every time the injectable is resolved.
+This is useful when you need stateless or short-lived objects that shouldn't be reused.
+Example:

 ```typescript
 //Using the decorator